rohanza/django-serializers/README.md

 API is considered out of scope, until the serialization API has first been adequatly addressed.
 * `django-serializers` current does not provide an API that is backwards compatible with the existing `dumpdata` serializers.
 Need to consider if this is a requirement.
 Eg. would this be a replacement to the existing serializers, or an addition to them?
-* I'd like to add `nested.field` syntax to the `include`, `exclude` and `field` argument, to allow quick declarations of nested representations.
-* Add `nested.field` syntax to the `source` argument, to allow quick declarations of serializing nested elements into a flat output structure.
 * source='*' should have the effect of passing through `fields`, `include`, `exclude` to the child field, instead of applying to the parent serializer, so eg. DumpDataSerializer will recognise that those arguments apply to the `fields:` level, rather than referring to what should be included at the root level.
 * streaming output, rather than loading all the data into memory.
-* Better `csv` format.
-(Eg nested fields)
 * Consider character encoding issues.
 * `stack` needs to be reverted at start of new serialization.
 * Performance testing.
 * Remove ordered keys / unordered keys from public interface.
 Always on for ModelSerializer, always off for DumpDataSerializer.
+* Fixup KeyWithMetadata - use SortedDictWithMetadata instead.
+* indent option for xml

+Nice to have:

+* I'd like to add `nested.field` syntax to the `include`, `exclude` and `field` argument, to allow quick declarations of nested representations.
+* Add `nested.field` syntax to the `source` argument, to allow quick declarations of serializing nested elements into a flat output structure.
+* Better `csv` format.
+(Eg nested fields)

 Done: